CTIF Sweden

 Each member country of CTIF is encouraged to have a National Committee, which serves as the local chapter of CTIF.
 The Swedish CTIF committee is the local body of the international CTIF in Sweden. (click to see national statistics and contact info)

-The Swedish National CTIF Committee consists if members from several organisations with connection to fire services throughout Sweden.
+The Swedish National CTIF Committee consists of members from several organisations with connections to fire services throughout Sweden.

 Connect with CTIF Sweden on Twitter